Skip to main content

 Agent quickstart

-If you are using OpenDocs with OpenClaw, Codex, Claude Code, Cursor, Copilot, or any other tool that can run terminal commands, this is the shortest path to value.
+If you are using OpenDocs with OpenClaw, Hermes Agent, Codex, Claude Code, Cursor, Copilot, or any other tool that can run terminal commands, this is the place to start.

 OpenDocs is designed around a simple loop: